iliailia/he_pattern_matching/README.md

     make

-The application has the following syntax:
+To run the code, use the following syntax:

     ./pattern_matching p m q pattern_length experiment_runs wildcard_bool